Explore Nature and Adventure at Carkeek Park in Seattle

 Carkeek Park is a spectacular 216-acre urban park situated in the Broadview neighborhood of Seattle, Washington.
 This expansive park is an ideal spot for friends to gather in the heart of nature with its diverse landscapes including saltwater shores, riparian zones, wetlands, upland forests, and open meadows.
 Visitors can enjoy an extensive six-mile trail network that meanders through lush forests and alongside creeks, ultimately leading to a sandy beach on Puget Sound with breathtaking scenic views of the Olympic Mountains.
 Highlights of the park include the Piper Orchard, a salmon imprinting pond where visitors can witness the salmon lifecycle during spawning season, and Demonstration Gardens that showcase sustainable gardening practices.
 Families and groups will appreciate the playground and picnic areas with shelters that provide perfect spots for leisurely afternoons.
 The park is also known for its rich wildlife, especially a variety of resident and migratory birds, making it a great destination for birdwatching.
 Educational opportunities are offered through the Carkeek Park Environmental Learning Center which organizes programs about the park's natural environment.
 Overall, Carkeek Park offers a vibrant outdoor venue for hiking, observing nature, and relaxing with friends amidst the beauty of Seattle's natural heritage.

-Here's what people think of Carkeek Park
+What people think of Carkeek Park, based on reviews

 As of recent, Carkeek Park holds a 4.7-star rating based on 4254 reviews.